Everything you need

 What happens if my R&D Tax claim gets investigated by HMRC?

-There is a small chance that the HMRC might want to look deeper into your R&D tax claim.
-The best way to avoid this is to submit clear and accurate information in the first place.
-You can ensure this by working with a professional form who has years of experience with research and development tax.
-We have a 100% success rate with the HMRC for R&D tax claims, so you know that you are in safe hands.
-We also provide the security blanket of dealing with the HMRC on your behalf in the unlikely event of an investigation.
+There is a chance that HMRC might want to look deeper into your R&D tax claim.
+The best way to deal with this is to submit clear and accurate information, along with the appropriate evidence.
+You can ensure this by working with a professional firm who has years of experience with research and development tax.

-If you are investigated, then you should stay calm and check back through your submission to the HMRC.
-If there are any mistakes on there, then own up and try to rectify things with the tax man.
+If you are investigated, then you should stay calm and check back through your submission to HMRC.
+If there are any mistakes on there, then own up and rectify with HMRC.

 If you are sure of the claim, then stand your ground.
-Explain in a firm but polite way what you have done and let the tax man work through it with you.
-Many might back down in this situation under pressure from the HMRC but there is no need to if you are in the right.
+Explain in a firm but polite way what you have done and let HMRC work through it with you.
+Many might back down in this situation under pressure from HMRC but there is no need to if you are in the right.
 You don’t have to think that you are on your own with this.
-We are here to help, so if you are faced with an investigation get in touch with our expert team and we will help you understand and process what is going on.
+Lumo are here to help, so if you are faced with an investigation get in touch with our expert team and we will help you understand and process what the next steps are.

 Many people think that having a grant for a business means they automatically do not qualify for R&D tax credits.
-That just isn’t the case.
-It does make the process of making a claim more complicated but doesn’t stop it altogether.
+However, that just isn’t the case.
+It does make the process of making a claim more complicated but doesn’t stop claiming altogether.

 There are often grants available, particularly for innovative businesses, to help build and create new jobs.
 These are offered by government agencies and are seen as a great way to stimulate growth.
 And that is what R&D tax relief was set up for too.
 Getting your hands on cash to grow the business can come in many different forms.
-The distinct difference between a grant and R&D tax credits is that you receive the cash from a grant up front, and for R&D tax relief after a project and the tax submission have already happened.
+The distinct difference between a grant and R&D tax credits is that you receive the cash from a grant up front, and for R&D tax relief after a project and the tax submission have been filed with HMRC.

 Why would I use you instead of my accountant?